 The Butterfly iQ's charger is dual voltage.
 The voltage of the battery is 4.5 V. Removing or changing the battery is not possible.

 Scanning Without Internet

-The Butterfly iQ can be used without internet for several days.
-When scanning offline, all studies are stored locally in an outbox.
-You cannot upload studies to the cloud or share them between users without an internet connection.
+While scanning without internet, images are temporarily stored locally on the mobile device.
 After an internet connection is made, all of the studies are uploaded to the cloud.
 Depending on the number of studies that must be uploaded and the strength of the connection, this might take anywhere from a few seconds to several minutes.

-While scanning without internet, images are temporarily stored on the device until it is able to upload to the Butterfly Cloud.
-Please note that individual images taken with the Butterfly iQ are between 500KB and 1MB, and videos are 1-2 MB per second of recording.
+Individual images taken with a Butterfly are between 500KB-1MB, and videos are 1-2 MB per second of recording.
 The Butterfly iQ app is less than 1GB.
 16GB of free space should be sufficient to hold thousands of images and videos prior to internet connection.

-After the app has been downloaded onto a mobile device, the account has been created and the user has logged in, the Butterfly iQ can be used without the internet.
+After the app has been downloaded onto a mobile device, the account has been created and the user has logged in, the Butterfly can be used without the internet.

-- If your device does not connect to the internet for 30 days or more, you will be unable to scan until connected to the internet.
+Please note that Butterfly iQ app must connect to the internet every 30 days.
+If your device does not connect to the internet for 30 days or more, you will be unable to scan until connected to the internet.

 In some scenarios, it's possible that multiple users might be using the same probe or group of probes.
 Each of these users' mobile devices will need to connect to the internet every 30 days or less to continue using the probe.

 When the Butterfly iQ App is updated, it may include firmware that will be installed on the probe when it is first plugged in following the update.
 This firmware update does not require internet access and can take between 15-90 seconds.
 If two mobile devices have different versions of the app, the probe will need to update firmware every time it switches between the two devices.